 My last appeal to extend my studies was successful, but the process made my functional neurological symptoms worse.
 Meanwhile, medicating the diabetes was beginning to help me.
 This was not the end I had envisaged, or felt I deserved, but University had been as supportive as it could be.

 I am proud of what I had achieved “under the circumstances”.
 I have been lucky compared to many with FND, and I have tried to remain positive knowing this.
 However, I am still hurt, angry and frustrated that my degree ended as it did.
+Due to possible physical and/or mental disorders while taking Ambien, symptomatic treatment of insomnia should only be initiated after a thorough examination of the patient.
+Worsening insomnia or the appearance of new chaotic thoughts may be the result of unrecognized psychiatric or physical disorders.
+So, you should always take https://www.xanalys.com/ambien-zolpidem-online-10-mg/ Ambien with caution and under the supervision of a doctor.
+Dear readers, this is a personal experience – please take it into account.
 I have no doubt that earlier “informed support” from the medical profession could have led to a different outcome.
 It is this pathetic, pointless, loss of opportunity that I feel strongly about, and knowing that my experience is not unusual in the context of those with FND, has motivated me to tell my story.

 My studies taught me a lot about welfare delivery and well-being, but FND illustrated in a very personal way, the inequalities that exist both nationally and internationally in health diagnosis and support, and how this subsequently impacts on a person’s well-being.